DaveBackus/Data_Bootcamp_Book/py-fun1.md

 In [4]: 2**3
 Out[4]: 8
 ```
 Our last calculation is the log function.
 Entering `log(3)` generates the message:  ```NameError: name 'log' is not defined```.
 We can use functions like `log` and `sqrt` in Python, just as we do in Excel, but we need to import them specially.
 (And we will, but not yet.)
+This is an example of a syntax error:  we have used language that Python doesn't understand.
+Here the message is pretty clear:  it doesn't know what log means.
+In other cases, the error message may be more mysterious.

 **Exercise.**  What happens if you try to calculate the square root of 2 with `sqrt(2)`, as you would in Excel?
 Do any alternatives come to mind?
 (Speak to your neighbors, see if they have any ideas.)